weued/JPlus/README.md

 J+ is a libaray of javascript in purpose of:

-1. Providing common functions.
+1. Provids common functions.
-2. Working as a ui library.
+2. Works as a ui library.
-3. Making code more meaningful and letting lifes easier.
+3. Makes code more meaningful and lifes easier.

 This libaray try to write **oop javascript code**.
 For example: